A specialist is a man who knows more and more about less and less.

 Shared Services personnel engage in the following type of activities:

-- Participating in Program Increment (PI) Planning as well as Pre- and Post-PI Planning.
+- Participating in Program Increment (PI) Planning as well as Pre- and Post-PI Planning for Solution Trains.

 - Driving requirements where necessary, adding to solution intent and taking ownership of their portion of dependent backlog items.